Twelve-Day War: Iranian nuclear program

-In a letter addressed to the president of the UN Security Council, the foreign ministers of France, Britain and Germany (E3) stated that since 2019, Iran had "increasingly and deliberately ceased performing its JCPOA commitments", including "the accumulation of a highly enriched uranium stockpile which lacks any credible civiliian justification and is unprecedented for a state without a nuclear weapons program," a statement confirmed by the IAEA.
+In a letter addressed to the president of the UN Security Council, the foreign ministers of France, Britain and Germany (E3) stated that since 2019, Iran had "increasingly and deliberately ceased performing its JCPOA commitments", including "the accumulation of a highly enriched uranium stockpile which lacks any credible civilian justification and is unprecedented for a state without a nuclear weapons program," a statement confirmed by the IAEA.
 The letter detailed additional Iranian violations of the agreement despite the fact that the E3 "have consistently upheld their agreements under the terms of the JCPOA".

-In March 2025, US Director of National Intelligence, Tulsi Gabbard, testified that the US intelligence community asseded that "Iran is not building a nuclear weapon".
-A month later, Trump announced negotiations between the US and Iran regarding Iran's nuclear program.
+In March 2025, US Director of National Intelligence, Tulsi Gabbard, testified that the US intelligence community assessed that "Iran is not building a nuclear weapon".
+A month later, Trump announced negotiations between the United States and Iran regarding Iran's nuclear program.
 The White House declared that Iran had two months to secure a deal, which expired the day before Israel's strikes.

-On 31 May 2025, The IAEA issued a report in which it stated that Iran had enough Uranium enriched up to 60% for the production of nine nuclear weapons, and enough for additional weapons at lower enrichment levels.
+On 31 May 2025, the IAEA issued a report in which it stated that Iran had enough uranium enriched up to 60% for the production of nine nuclear weapons, and enough for additional weapons at lower enrichment levels.

 On 12 June 2025, the IAEA board of governors passed a resolution, drafted by the US, UK, France and Germany, that declared that Iran was non-compliant with its nuclear obligations for the first time since September 2005.
-IAEA director general Rafael Grossi stated in an interview that the IAEA did "not have any proof of a systematic effort to move into a nuclear weapon", on the other hand, in his statement to the board of governors on June 9 he stated that "Unless and until Iran assists the agency in resolving the outstanding safeguards issues, the Agency will not be in a position to provide assurance that Iran's nuclear programme is exclusively peaceful".
+IAEA director general Rafael Grossi stated in an interview that the IAEA did "not have any proof of a systematic effort to move into a nuclear weapon", on the other hand, in his statement to the board of governors on 9 June he stated that "Unless and until Iran assists the agency in resolving the outstanding safeguards issues, the Agency will not be in a position to provide assurance that Iran's nuclear programme is exclusively peaceful".